Inside: Learn all of the steps for making a traditional Rosca de Reyes (Kings Day Bread) that everyone will enjoy for years to come.

 Cutting and Sharing the Rosca de Reyes

 One of the best parts about making a Rosca de Reyes is participating in the traditions that go with it.
-Inside of each Rosca de Reyes, the baker adds little white figurines, which represents the baby Jesus.
+Inside of each Rosca de Reyes, the baker adds little white figurines, which represents the baby Jesus. *It is hard to find the traditional small white ones here in the US, but you can find some options here.*

 According to the tradition, whoever finds one of the figurines in the piece of Rosca that they cut, is obligated to make Tamales for everyone else to celebrate “Dia de la Candelaria”, which is another Mexican holiday celebrated on February 2nd.

 This is one of the best parts about sharing the Rosca de Reyes with your friends and families.
 It is so fun to watch everyone cut their piece, hoping that they don’t pull out the little white figurine!
-If you do happen to pull it out though, we have you covered – click here for our tamales recipe.

 Celebrating Dia de Los Reyes